Greece Moments Greece Moments

 Halki Waterfront

-In the heart is the pier for the ferries, in the west colorful fishing boats anchor at the harbor pier, in the east is the marina of Halki.
-Word of the island has already spread among sailors, and so there is a lot of yacht traffic here every day.
+At the heart of the waterfront is the pier for the ferries, colourful fishing boats anchor at the harbour pier to the west, and Halki’s marina lies to the east.
+Word of the island has already spread among sailors, and so there is plenty of yacht traffic here every day.

 Insel Chalki Segeln Rhodos Yacht